 Chickens can eat cooked onions in small quantities, but it is important to be cautious about the amount.
 Onions contain a compound called thiosulfate, which can be toxic to chickens in large amounts.

-See also How to cook frozen duck
+See also How long to cook defrosted chicken wings in air fryer

 Feeding small amounts of cooked onions as a treat every once in a while is generally safe for chickens.
 However, it is important to remember that onions should never make up a significant portion of their diet.
 Onions should always be given in moderation and as a supplement to their regular diet of balanced chicken feed.